mckernant1/lol-predictions-bot/README.md

 [number of matches] is optional, picks the number of matches to display.
 Default is the next or previous days matches

 ### Esports Commands
-`!ongoing` -> Display all the leagues with ongoing tournaments
+`/ongoing` -> Display all the leagues with ongoing tournaments

-`!schedule <league> [number of matches]` -> Displays the upcoming games for the region
+`/schedule <league> [number of matches]` -> Displays the upcoming games for the region

-`!results <league> [number of matches]` -> Displays the most recent results for the region
+`/results <league> [number of matches]` -> Displays the most recent results for the region

-`!standings <league>` -> Displays the standings for the region
+`/standings <league>` -> Displays the standings for the region

-`!roster <team code>` -> Displays the teams roster
+`/roster <team code>` -> Displays the teams roster

-`!record <league> <team code> [another team code]` -> displays a team's record.
+`/record <league> <team code> [another team code]` -> displays a team's record.
 If a second team is provided it provides only the record against that team

 ### Predictions Commands
-`!predict <league> [number of matches]` -> Prints a message where you can set your predictions.
+`/predict <league> [number of matches]` -> Prints a message where you can set your predictions.
 Disappears after 5 mins.

-`!predictions <league> [number of matches]` -> Prints out he predictions for upcoming matches
+`/predictions <league> [number of matches]` -> Prints out he predictions for upcoming matches

-`!report <league> [number of matches]` -> Reports the most recent matches and who predicted what
+`/report <league> [number of matches]` -> Reports the most recent matches and who predicted what

-`!stats <league> [number of matches]` -> Displays the predictions standings.
+`/stats <league> [number of matches]` -> Displays the predictions standings.
 Default number of matches is the whole split

 ### User Settings

-`!setTimezone <Timezone>` -> !setTimezone <Timezone> -> This will set your timezone.
+`/setTimezone <Timezone>` -> /setTimezone <Timezone> -> This will set your timezone.
 Timezone should be formatted like America/Los_Angeles or a timezone code such as PST or CET.
-Example: !setTimezone PST
+Example: /setTimezone PST

-`!setPasta <Pasta>` -> Sets your personal pasta.
+`/setPasta <Pasta>` -> Sets your personal pasta.
 You can use your servers emotes, but private server emotes that this bot is not in will not work.

-`!pasta [number of times]` -> Prints out your pasta that you have saved the specified number of times
+`/pasta [number of times]` -> Prints out your pasta that you have saved the specified number of times

 ### Reminders

-`!addReminder <league> <number of hours>` -> Will ping you x amount of hours before the league starts
+`/addReminder <league> <number of hours>` -> Will ping you x amount of hours before the league starts

-`!listReminders` -> Will list all of your current reminders
+`/listReminders` -> Will list all of your current reminders

-`!deleteReminder <league> <number of hours>` -> Deletes a reminder with the specified league and number of hours beforehand
+`/deleteReminder <league> <number of hours>` -> Deletes a reminder with the specified league and number of hours beforehand

 ## Known Issues